mthambipillai/cert-anomaly-ids/Wiki.md

 ## Global Parameters

 Every parameter has a flag letter and a consistent name between the configuration and the full flag name.
-So for every entry `param=...` in `conf/application.conf`, there is a corresponding flag `-p, --param <value>`.
+So for every entry `param=...` in `conf/application.conf`, there is a corresponding flag `--param <value>` and a shortcut `-p <value>` for non-global parameters.

 The following parameters are global parameters, consistent accross the different commands: `extract`, `detect` and `inspect`.

-- `-l, --loglevel`: Defines the log level as a string according to the [log4j levels](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/Level.html)
+- `--loglevel`: Defines the log level as a string according to the [log4j levels](https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/Level.html)
-- `-f, --featuresschema`: Defines the path and name of the json file of the schema that describes the different columns, their types, aggregation functions, etc...
+- `--featuresschema`: Defines the path and name of the json file of the schema that describes the different columns, their types, aggregation functions, etc...
 More details about it can be found in the Features Schema subsection.
-- `-e, --extractor`: Defines the name of the entity extractor to use (how to define the source and destination entities based on the fields).
+- `--extractor`: Defines the name of the entity extractor to use (how to define the source and destination entities based on the fields).
 Every entity extractor needs the original logs schema to contain some specific columns in order to be used.
 They are specified by the "Requires" list for each of the following already implemented entity extractors :
 	- `hostsOnly`: Use only the hostname given by reverse DNS, `NOT_RESOLVED` if it couldn't be resolved.
 Requires: `["srchost", "dsthost"]`
 	- `ipOnly`: Use only IP addresses.
 Requires: `["srcip", "dstip"]`
 	- `hostsWithIpFallback` : Use hostname and fallback to the IP address if it couldn't be resolved.
 Requires: `["srchost", "dsthost", "srcip", "dstip"]`
 	- `hostsWithCountryFallback`: Use hostname and fallback to the country from GeoIP if it couldn't be resolved.
 Requires: `["srchost","dsthost","srcip_country","dstip_country"]`
 	- `hostsWithOrgFallback`: Use hostname and fallback to the ISP if it couldn't be resolved.
 Requires: `["srchost","dsthost","srcip_org","dstip_org"]`
-- `-i, --interval`: Defines the size of the time window for the aggregation and the logs reconstruction.
+- `--interval`: Defines the size of the time window for the aggregation and the logs reconstruction.
 It uses the [Scala duration notation](https://www.scala-lang.org/api/current/scala/concurrent/duration/package$$DurationInt.html) so `60 min`, `1 day` or `8 hours` are all valid.
-- `-t, --trafficmode`: In network-based IDSs, aggregated features are called 'traffic features'.
+- `--trafficmode`: In network-based IDSs, aggregated features are called 'traffic features'.
 This parameter defines whether aggregation is performed per source or destination entity.
 It can take 2 values : `src` or `dst`.
 - `--help`: Prints all the parameters, their usage and a small description in the console.

 ### Extract

 The following parameters can be placed after the `extract` command :

 - `-l, --logspath`: Input path for the logs.
 The logs must be stored in `parquet` format.
 The only requirement regarding columns is to have a `timestamp` column.
 The entity extractors described in the previous subsection might require additional columns.
 The path accepts wildcards or any other format specific to the file system used.
-So the example in HDFS the following are all valid: `todaylogs.parquet`, `januarylogs/*`, `logs/year=2018/*/*/*`, `logs/year=2018/month=0{2,3}/*/*`.
+So for example in HDFS the following are all valid: `todaylogs.parquet`, `januarylogs/*`, `logs/year=2018/*/*/*`, `logs/year=2018/month=0{2,3}/*/*`.
 - `-s, --scalemode`: Defines how the features are scaled in order to be used by machine learning algorithms.
 Currently it accepts two modes:
 	- `unit`: Every row is normalized such that the sum of all the fields is 1.0.
 More info [here](https://en.wikipedia.org/wiki/Feature_scaling#Scaling_to_unit_length).
 	- `rescale`: Every feature column is rescaled such that the range is [0.0, 1.0].
 More info [here](https://en.wikipedia.org/wiki/Feature_scaling#Rescaling).